Since January, hundreds of scientific teams and biotech companies have been developing and testing treatments for COVID-19.

 But just two weeks later, drugmaker Roche announced the disappointing results of a late-stage clinical trial of tocilizumab, reporting that it failed to beat a placebo at improving hospitalized patients' clinical status or reducing their chances of dying.

-Given soon after a patient contracts COVID-19, and they appear capable of providing an immune boost that can speed up recovery.
+If given soon after a patient contracts COVID-19, they appear capable of providing an immune boost that can speed up recovery.